afternoon/rolf/README.md

 - A node manager process starts services and they start emitting samples.
 - Services can be implemented as Erlang functions, external commands or external daemons.
-- Services collect samples and send them to the recorder.
+- Services collect samples and send them to all live recorders.
+- Recorders and collectors can be added and removed from the cluster dynamically.

 The supervision tree of an Rolf node looks like this (node has recorder):

     rolf_sup
     ├── rolf_recorder
     │   └── errd_server
-    └── rolf_service_sup
+    └── rolf_collector_sup
         ├── rolf_service (svc1)
         └── rolf_service (svc2)
             └── rolf_external